-Travelling to Harwich from Hook of Holland: All travellers arriving to the UK from continental Europe from a country on the approved list (including the Netherlands) of the travel corridor from UK government are not required to quarantine on arrival.
-Before travelling, all travellers are still required to complete a Public Health Passenger Locator Form online and must provide contact details, travel details and the address where they will be visiting/staying.
+Travelling to Harwich from Hook of Holland: All travellers arriving to the UK from continental Europe from a country not on the approved list (including the Netherlands) are required to quarantine for 10 days on arrival.
+Before travelling, all travellers are required to complete a Public Health Passenger Locator Form online and must provide contact details, travel details and the address where they will be visiting/staying.
 You cannot submit the form until 48 hours before you’re due to arrive in the UK.
 You must take a digital or printed copy of the completed form with you when you travel and have the option to print if needed.

 All other routes to the United Kingdom: You do not need to complete the form or self-isolate if you’re travelling from within the United Kingdom or from within the Common Travel Area (CTA), which includes the Republic of Ireland, the Channel Islands or the Isle of Man, and you were there for 10 days or more.
 If you have arrived into the Common Travel Area within 10 days of travelling to the United Kingdom, you must complete the Public Health Passenger Locator Form before travelling.
 You must take a digital or printed copy of the completed form with you when you travel and have the option to print if needed.